Next MCA Board Meeting:

 To read Sally Horn's written testimony, click here.

-MCA Is on Top of Your Noise Concerns.
+MCA Is on Top of Additional Noise Concerns.
 Many local residents and HOAs have asked what can be done to reduce the noise when the overhead metro trains come around the curve onto Route 123 from the Dulles Access Road.
 Others have reached out to us about the increased noise from aircraft flying over our area, particularly on ascents from and descents into Reagan National Airport.
-And still others have voiced concern and opposition to County staff plans to modify the noise ordnance to increase the noise level allowed on high school grounds from 55db to 72 db for cumulative noise.
-The proposed amendments to the noise ordnance would permit noise from loudspeakers, construction noise etc from 7 am (8 on Sundays) to 11 pm (10 on Sundays) seven days a week.
-Our Transportation Committee is addressing the concerns about metro and aircraft noise, while our Planning and Zoning Committee and our Environment, Parks and Recreation Committee are focusing on the problems with the County staff's proposal to exponentially increase the permitted noise level on high school grounds.
-If these issues matter to you, please contact the relevant committee chairs.
+Our Transportation Committee is addressing the concerns about metro and aircraft noise, and is planning a public meeting with the Metropolitan Washington Airports Authority.

 MCA Urges FCPS to Address Large Class Sizes